 Time to fly.
-Or, so we wanted.
+Or, so we hoped.
 ‘We’, that is Alessandro and myself.
 We didn’t know each other, but what Italians call ‘il destino‘ had decided that was about to change.

 Destiny, it has to be said, was forced upon us by human beings.
 By the French, to be exact.
 French air traffic controllers had decided to cause chaos by going on strike.
 By closing French air space they even managed to disrupt flights from Holland to Italy.